CrowdStrike/falconpy/README.md

 ```

 ## Documentation
-Documentation can be found on [GitHub](https://github.com/CrowdStrike/falconpy/wiki).
+Documentation can be found in the [GitHub Wiki](https://github.com/CrowdStrike/falconpy/wiki).

 ## License
 Copyright CrowdStrike 2020